edhowland/IndexCardProgramming-EBNF/README.md

 ### Purpose and historical context

 This exercise was composed for BarCampGR held on Aug.
 12th, 2023 and presented by me (Ed Howland).
-The participants were asked to write an implementation of a DFA to be the runtime for a DIY RegExp engine on 3X5 sized index cards.
-Alternatively, they can use a simple note taker app on their laptops, tablets or phones.
+The participants were asked to write an set of grammar rules to represent a very simple subset of JSON. they can use a simple note taker app on their laptops, tablets or phones.
 No IDEs or code editors were explicitly not encouraged.